Editor’s Note – Simplicity rather than Complexity

 With these closing remarks the chairman of Defence Collaboration and Logistics closed the 2014 conference in Amsterdam.
 Over the course of three days attendees from Europe and North America, discussed ways to enable future collaboration between nations and the industries involvement in maintaining and improving defence capabilities.

 In challenging times being idle is not an option.
-Even in time of austerity armed forces need to be able to defend their countries and make sure that every soldier and equipment is operational and ready.
-Maintenance division should not wait a year in order to get one specific spare part; projects should not wait for several years for lawyers to find a way to agree; warfighters should not stay on ground because of lack of fuel; coalition operations should not underperform because of unstandardized equipment and supply.
-From my standpoint as a generalist I would say that there is a need of turning “Ambition to Action” and a more open dialog based on what to do and then how to do it.
+Even in time of austerity armed forces need to be able to defend their countries and make sure that every soldier and every piece of equipment is operationally ready.
+Maintenance division should not wait a year in order to get one specific spare part; projects should not wait for several years for lawyers to find a way to agree; air assets should not stay on ground because of a lack of fuel; coalition operations should not underperform because of non-standardized equipment and supply.
+There is a need of turning “ambition to action” and creating a more open dialog based on what to do and how to do it.

 Goran Cvetanovski, Editorial Director